Minor Festivals & Fasts

 3. Food packages to increase friendship (mishloach manot)

 The basic commandment requires us to give a gift of at least two items of food or drink (ready to eat) to a person or family though people tend to give to many more.
 The idea is to increase friendship and joy and that is a wonderful thing, particularly when one goes beyond their normal circle of friends.

 There is no need to make these elaborate and expensive and, particularly this year, the gesture of goodwill by giving a simple gift of food to someone who will appreciate the thought is the ideal fulfilment of this mitzvah.

 4. Reading the Megillah

 One is required to read the megillah from a scroll both on the eve of Purim and again during the day.
 In practice, most of us usually fulfil this obligation through hearing someone read on our behalf (“shaliach”).

 There will be one megillah reading at night, following Maariv at 6:30pm and two Megillah readings during the day – one as part of Shacharit, beginning at 6:45am and the other in Gesher school at 9:30am.
-We are grateful to Gesher for allowing us to join their school-wide reading – please let them know you are coming email@example.com) and bring ID on the day for security purposes.
+We are grateful to Gesher for allowing us to join their school-wide reading – please let Carolyn know you are coming (firstname.lastname@example.org) and bring ID on the day for security purposes.

 Additionally, many have a custom to give some money to commemorate the machatzit hashekel, the dues that were given to the Beit HaMikdash (Temple) on the eve of Purim.
 The Ashkenaz custom is to give three coins which have half the value of the common coin of that time and place, in our case, three 50p pieces.
 There will be a tray available for this at Mincha and Maariv for those who would like.
 Simply acquire the 50p pieces on the tray with a donation of £1.50 or more and then donate the 50p pieces back by placing on the tray, thereby commemorating this mitzvah.